 Removable coyote fur ruff

-625 fill white duck down
+Warm 625 fill white duck down

-15 colors options
+15 color options

 Collar is tight when zipped up

-Real fur could be a detractor
+Real fur could be a negative

-Best Bang for The Buck
+Best Bang for the Buck

-Removable faux fur ruff
+Detachable faux fur ruff

-Some feather loss
+Minimal feather loss

 Top Pick for Wet Climates

-Patagonia Tres Down Parka
+Patagonia Tres 3-in-1 Parka - Women's

 Depending on where you live, winter can be messy.
 Sleet, snow, freezing rain, the whole nine yards.
 If you live in a wet climate, having a dependable jacket for the winter is crucial; the Patagonia Tres Down Parka is the perfect winter parka to tackle any weather condition.
-Three jackets in one allows you to be ready for anything that mother nature throws your way; this contender is perfect for a wet climate like the Pacific Northwest, as the outer shell is Patagonia's signature H2No Performance Standard Fabric.
-Waterproof, windproof and breathable, this layer is a force to be reckoned with.
-The down layer is insulated with 600-fill-power 100% traceable duck down.
+Three jackets in one allow you to be ready for anything that mother nature throws your way; this contender is perfect for a wet climate like the Pacific Northwest, as the outer shell is Patagonia's signature H2No Performance Standard Fabric.
+Waterproof, windproof and breathable, this layer is a force to be reckoned with, especially since the down layer is insulated with 600-fill-power 100% traceable duck down.
 A great lightweight option for clear and cold days, this jacket has been treated with a DWR coating.
 It's water-resistant but not fully waterproof; when all layers are worn together, we felt protected in sloppy wet weather better than any other jacket we tested.
-With a price tag of $529, the Patagonia Tres Down Parka is expensive, but you have to consider that you're getting three jackets for the price of one!
+With a price tag of $529, the Tres Down Parka is expensive, but you have to consider that you're getting three jackets for the price of one!

 Three jackets in one